nosretep/ir-receiver-node-raspi/README.md

 * Point your remote control at the infrared receiver, and you should see the key names as console output.

-### Check out these two links for finer grain instructions.
+### Check out these two links for finer grain instructions for setting up the raspberry pi:

 http://forum.osmc.tv/showthread.php?tid=1954

 http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/

 ## Output

-At the end of the day, you should see something like this in your console:
+At the end of the day, you should see something similar to this in your console:

 ```
 0000000000004102 00 KEY_2 /home/pi/sharp.conf